DWasilewski3/Resume/README.md

 **Spartan Hackers Club -** Member.
 Participated in four Hackathons and had two award-winning projects

-**MSU Software Engineering and Computing Society -** Founding member, Senior Project Manager, and Chief Diversity Officer
+**Software Engineering and Computing Society -** Co-Founder, Senior Project Manager, Chief Diversity Officer

 **Odyssey of the Mind -** *3 years* Member of a youth creative project creation and demonstration team which placed second in regional competition and third in state competition.